JeromeSi/GUIforMassa/README.md

 # GUIforMassa

-First try to make a GUI for a Massa node in Python.
+First try to make a GUI for a [Massa](massa.net) node in Python.

+v0.0.1 work !

 You need :